electronstudio/python_book/chapters/graphics.rst

 .. topic:: Exercise

-   Make the alien move up and down as well as left and right.
+   Make Alan move up and down as well as left and right.

 .. topic:: Exercise